List of DC Universe locations: Gotham University

 Gotham University, also called Gotham State University, is located in Gotham City.
 In the Golden Age story "The Man Behind the Red Hood!", Batman and Robin, while teaching a criminology class, discovered that the Joker was the criminal formerly known as the Red Hood.
 Other staff and students include Jonathan Crane and Stephanie Brown.

 Holliday College

 Holliday College is the main university in Gateway City.
 Wonder Woman met the Beeta Lambda sorority members the Holliday Girls and Etta Candy there.

 Hudson University

 Hudson University is a university located in New Carthage, New York.
 Notable former students and staff include Dick Grayson, Martin Stein, and Duela Dent.
 It was first mentioned in Batman comics in the late 1940s.
 Hudson University has also appeared in the Law & Order franchise and other TV series.

 Ivy University

 Ivy University is located in Ivy Town.
 Ray Palmer / Atom used to work in its physics department.

-Legion Academy

-The Legion Academy is a training school for the Legion of Super-Heroes.
-It is located in Metropolis in the 31st century.